CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/li-mv-cdn-2023/index.md

 - article-journal
 publication: "in *Remote Sensing*  [SCI, JCR Q1]"
 doi: 10.3390/rs15112834
-abstract: Since individual neural networks have limited deep expressiveness and effectiveness, many learning frameworks face difficulties in the availability and balance of sample selection.
+abstract: <div class="justify-align">Since individual neural networks have limited deep expressiveness and effectiveness, many learning frameworks face difficulties in the availability and balance of sample selection.
 As a result, in change detection, it is difficult to upgrade the hit rate of a high-performance model on both positive and negative pixels.
 Therefore,